JPatryk13/web-dev-site-2021/README.md

   - [x] Create a seeder for tables (https://stackoverflow.com/questions/33024510/populate-django-database)
   - [x] Customise templates to display forms
   - [x] Customise image upload view to allow access only for super user
-  - [ ] Edit admin.py to access image upload page from the admin page
+  - [x] Edit admin.py to access image upload page from the admin page
-  - [ ] Customise project view to return details about a particular project
+  - [x] Customise project view to return details about a particular project
     - [x] Just project details
     - [ ] Project details with links
   - [ ] Customise project template to display the project details
   - [x] Find a way of sending emails from your website to your email (no need to apply currently, save it as a reference for the future - Amazon SAS)
+  - [ ] Figure out why Faker doesn't install automatically
 - [ ] Tests
   - [ ] Read: https://realpython.com/testing-in-django-part-1-best-practices-and-examples
   - [ ] Tests for models